-These Faculty Rules apply to candidates who register for the LLB for the first time in 2021.
+These Faculty Rules apply to candidates who are registered for the LLB in 2022.

 E1.2 Special curricula

 The Dean may prescribe special curricula and programmes for candidates, should he/she deem these to be necessary for academic purposes.
 The stipulations of the Faculty Rules apply mutatis mutandis.